 The Ghost of 'Annie's Road' in Totowa, NJ

-Alrighty.
-On to Combat unless something else comes up to further delay...what's this know?
+Alrighty, on to Combat unless something else comes up to further delay our...what's this now?
 Art...punk?
 Muhuwahahahaha!
 Oh good grief.
-You D&D guys kill me.
-Anyway, on to more Ghostbusters...
+You D&D guys kill me!
+Anyway, more Ghostbusters up next...

 Sunday, December 26, 2021

 I've been really invested in my Ghostbusters RPG idea lately, possibly obsessively, to the point where views and comments are down of late.
 Although that may be typical for this time of year, I'm sure my readers are thinking, 'When is he going to talk about something else?'

 This has been a year with some really great movies, streaming shows, Anime and American Animated projects, and...um...were there any cool RPGs this year?
 There was The Colonial Marines Sourceboik for the ALIEN RPG but that's a supplement to an admittedly awesome game,, not a new game all its own.
 The Troubleshooters and Picaresque Roman were released but...hmmm.
 Nothing that's really grabbed me the way this Ghostbusters idea has.

 I am sure to get juiced up by The Book of Boba Fett - haven't run an ongoing Star Wars game in a while - but it is so hard getting everyone of the same page (no pun intended) with Star Wars.
 I usually end up disappointed.

 I was super inspired by Spiderman: No Way Home to run a Marvel game but the newest version of a Marvel RPG isn't out until next March if I recall.